-The AFL’s popularity continues to be strong, as it is the most attended spectator sport in greater Australia, and one of the top five best attended league’s world-wide with an average of well over thirty-thousand people in the seats for each game.
-This year’s Premiership promises to be one of the best yet, with many teams having a real chance to win it all and be crowned the champions of Australian Footy.
+The AFL, as the most attended spectator sport in greater Australia, is one of the top five best attended league’s world-wide with an average of well over thirty-thousand people in the seats for each game.
+This year’s Premiership season promises to be one of the best yet, with a number of teams likely to be in the mix to take out the 2019 Premiership.

-At Comparetv we’ll be analyzing the key games to give you the inside play, sharing the latest internet TV, live streaming or sports on-demand packages so you can save some hard earned cash, and reviewing the newest choices in entertainment so you can enjoy every minute of the premiership no matter what’s on your schedule.
+At Comparetv we’ll be analysing the key games to give you the inside play, sharing the latest internet TV, live streaming or sports on-demand packages so you can save some hard earned cash, and reviewing the newest choices in entertainment so you can enjoy every minute of the season no matter what’s on your schedule.

-Among the sure to be most watched fixtures will be the inaugural AFLX 2018 competition, a Grand Final re-match between Adelaide and Richmond on the 29th of March, the hugely popular Anzac Day event between Essendon and Collingwood to be held in Melbourne at the MCG on April 25th, the fiercely contested Western Derby 47 being hosted at Optus Stadium on April 29th, and the 2018 AFL Grand Final to determine this year’s best on September 28.
+The pre-season AFLX 2019 competition is likely to draw plenty of attention in February, while highlights of the season proper include a Grand Final re-match between Collingwood and West Coast on the 6th of April, the hugely popular Anzac Day clash between Essendon and Collingwood on April 25th, the fiercely contested Western Derby, to be hosted at Optus Stadium on April 13th, and the 2019 AFL Grand Final to determine this year’s best on September 28.

 - Rounds: 23

 If you’re looking for the most comprehensive live AFL TV coverage then Foxtel is the place for you, with every game of every round of the 2019 season shown live and ad-break free before the Grand Final through a combination of Fox Footy and Fox Sports, including a number of great matches not available on Free to Air TV.